 Who are Disadvantaged Students?

 In April 2011, the Government announced the launch of ‘Pupil Premium Grant’ (PPG).
 This is now called the ‘Disadvantaged Pupil Grant’ (DPG).
 The purpose of this funding to schools is to raise the attainment of disadvantaged students and close the gap between them and their peers.
 It is paid by means of a specific grant based on school census figures for students registered as eligible for Free School Meals in reception to Year 11.
 This entitlement has now been extended to the “Ever6”.
 A premium has also been introduced for children whose parents are currently serving in the armed forces.
 This service premium is designed to address the emotional and social wellâbeing of these students.

-- Twickenham Academy will ensure that the Pupil Premium funding reaches the groups of students for whom it was intended and that it makes a significant impact on their education and lives.
+- Twickenham School will ensure that the Pupil Premium funding reaches the groups of students for whom it was intended and that it makes a significant impact on their education and lives.

 - The Pupil Premium will be used to provide additional educational support to improve the progress and raise the achievement for these students.

 - The funding will be used to narrow and close the gap between the achievement of these students and their peers.

 - Twickenham School will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.

 How we will ensure effective use of the Pupil Premium